witheve/Eve/design/visualProgramming.md

 **Efficiency**

 Version 0 is fairly dumb and doesn't try to be incremental, but we've had versions that were and we intend to be entirely incremental once the runtime matures.
-With that and the magic of whole program query optimization, we should be able to produce something that is at least as fast your favorite scripting language.
+With that and the magic of whole program query optimization, we should be able to produce something that is at least as fast as your favorite scripting language.
 Having such a small language also makes it much easier for us to optimize.

 Another aspect of efficiency she didn't mention is how difficult it is to read and write the given representation.
 There's still a lot we can do to improve in both regards, but in most cases you can create a query as fast as you can type it and it doesn't take long for the graphs to become natural to read.
 One thing we definitely want to do here is replace our individual functions nodes with a formula node.
 This will help cut down on the size of the graph as well as make it more efficient to do more complex math/processing.